Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder in a PENDRIVE.
 (Yes, you can also install it using PENDRIVE.)

-- Reboot to the Modded TWRP > Install > select WinInstaller.zip and swip to flash, then reboot to the system.
+- Reboot to the Modded TWRP - Install - select WinInstaller.zip and swip to flash, if finished reboot to the system.

 - Wait until all processes are completed and the Windows setup appears.
-(It will take 10 to 15 minutes and eventually reboot 2 or 3 times.)
+(It will take maximum 10 to 15 minutes and eventually reboot 2 or 3 times.)

 ---

-#### Dualboot Setup:
+#### 3rd Step :- Dualboot Setup:
 - Double-click the `Android` icon on the desktop to switch to Android (from Windows).
 - To boot from Android to Windows, install the [Woa-Helper.apk](https://github.com/n00b69/woa-helper/releases) from the Download folder, allow root permissions, and press `QUICK BOOT TO WINDOWS`.